-It’s something everyone deals with, but few people want to talk about – hearing loss.
-Research shows that one in three adults ages 65-74 have hearing loss and around 28.8 million U.S. adults would benefit from wearing a hearing aid.
-Sadly, only about 30% of people actually do.
+It’s something everyone deals with, but few people want to talk about – hearing loss, and its effect on our personal relationships.
+Research shows one in three adults between the ages of 65 and 74 is experiencing hearing loss.
+Furthermore, 28.8 million Americans would benefit from wearing a hearing aid.
+Sadly, only about 30% of these individuals actually wear their hearing aids.

-This inaction doesn’t just lead to difficulty hearing but also, increased dementia rates, depression, and struggling relationships.
+This inaction leads to difficulty hearing, as well as increased dementia rates, depression, and strained relationships.
 Many people experiencing hearing loss simply suffer in silence.

-Solving the Mystery
+Solving the mystery

 - Avoiding conversations

-- Watching TV with the volume high
+- Watching TV with the volume extremely high

 - Avoiding busy places

-- Sudden difficulty with work, hobbies or school
+- Sudden difficulty with work, hobbies, or school

 - Frequent misunderstandings